 However, on most modern vehicles there will be a separate check engine light and service engine soon light.

-If the service engine soon light comes on when you are driving, it's usually nothing to worry about.
+If the service engine soon light comes on when you are driving, it’s usually nothing to worry about.
 You should check your vehicle manual for the exact meaning, but in most cases it means that your vehicle is due a routine service or fluid top up.
-Here are some of the most common service engine soon meanings.
+Here are some common reasons why the service engine light comes on.

 If one or more of your engine fluids are low, this can cause a service engine soon light.
-Fluids include engine oil, coolant or windshield washer fluid.
+Your engine has a few different types of fluids that may need topping up from time to time.
+These include engine oil, coolant or windshield washer fluid.

 Newer diesel vehicles also utilise ad blue to lower emissions.
 The ad blue tank needs topping up every few 1000 miles, and the service engine light may come on when the ad blue levels get low.